 From 2013 until the recent 2020 Covid crisis I conducted daily photo tours in Cambodia.
 During those many photo walks, I was able to meet locals from all walks of life.
-I was in the privileged circumstances to photograph these portraits in and around Phnom Penh.
-Some are from the local Cham minority living on the banks of the Mekong river.
+This presented a privileged circumstance to photograph these portraits in and around Phnom Penh on a daily basis.
+Some images are taken from the local Cham minority living on the banks of the Mekong river.
 Some are from the city markets and inner streets or alleys.
+Often we visited hidden locations such as temples or monastery and the slums of Phnom Penh.